U-Shift/Transport-Demand-Modelling/2-FactorAnalysis.md

 > **Note:** fm = factor math; ml = maximum likelihood; fa = factor
 > analysis

+The selection of the number of factors in the Parallel analysis can be
+threefold:

+  - Detect where there is an “elbow” in the graph;
+  - Detect the intersection between the “FA Actual Data” and the “FA Simulated Data”;
+  - Consider the number of factors with eigenvalue \> 1.

 **2. *Kaiser Criterion***

 ``` r